kcavagnolo/blog/_drafts/2015-10-04-editorial.md

-which grew into "let's do them all!" started with micromanaging cores on local machine moved on to managing multiple machines on virtual "cluster" (shuttler) moved on to xgrid on campus computing labs silent at night
+which grew into "let's do them all!" started with micromanaging cores on local machine moved on to managing multiple machines on virtual "cluster" (shuttler) moved on to xgrid on campus computing labs silent at night</p>

 CORP and Shuttler written completely in Perl and IDL.
 That it worked at all is a miracle.